sevtapim/sevtapim/README.md

 - 👋 Hi, I’m @sevtapim
 - 👀 I’m interested in JavaScript, React, tools that make debugging easier
-- 🌱 I’m currently learning CSS Layouting, CodeSee
+- 🌱 I’m currently learning CSS Layouting, e-commerce, commercetools
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...